 at E40 th & church avenue - store owner locked herself in the bathroom for safety requesting help. large group in her store

 Nostrand Avenue & Snyder Avenue

 67 sgt has 1 under ifo of 5113 church ave.
 Requesting a cage car.
 As per the 67 sgt.
 There are 2 different groups.
 Currently one group is on e52 and church and the other is on nostrand and church.
 A serious assault is reported at new york avenue & tilden.
 A gathering is present as 55th & church.

 Brooklyn *Riot/Protest* in area of 67pct.
 Numerous angry people protesting a police shooting.
 Some are armed and damaging vehicles/anything in their way.
 ESU & Riot teams responding.
 Areas include Snyder Ave/E 52 St & Church ave

 Source: Breaking News Network

-If this is what Spring looks like, it could be a very long summer in the 67th Pct.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+If this is what Spring looks like, it could be a very long summer in the 67th Pct.The change on Nostrand will make the one on Franklin look minor

 Yes, I have a bad feeling the developing conflict between the youth and the ESU will make tomorrow's news.
 Those interested in listening to this unfold can go to: